Tina Li

 Fort Langley

-If you are feeling stuck, uncertain, anxious, or if you are looking for a listening ear to unload the burden off your shoulders, I invite you to reach out to me for a consultation.
-Looking forward to connecting with you!
+If you are feeling stuck, uncertain, anxious, or lost, or if you are looking for a listening ear to help lighten your burden, I invite you to reach out to me for a consultation.
+I look forward to meeting you!